balena-io/docs/pages/learn/getting-started.md

 ## Add release

 After logging in, test out the {{ $names.cli.lower }} by running the `{{ $names.company.lower }} fleets` command, which should return information about the fleet you created in the previous step.
-Take a note of the `FLEET NAME` as you'll need this in the next step to push the code to all devices in that fleet.
+Take note of the `FLEET NAME` as you'll need this in the next step to push your code to all devices in that fleet.

 ```shell
 $ {{ $names.company.lower }} fleets